Metal Gear Solid V: The Phantom Pain: Plot

 During a test, the Third Child betrays Skull Face, having Sahelanthropus seriously wound him and crush the Man on Fire.
 Snake defeats Sahelanthropus and recovers two of Skull Face's three parasite vials to destroy them; the third is missing, while one of those recovered is taken by the Third Child and given to Eli.
 Skull Face is left to die by Snake and Miller, but Huey executes him.
 Sahelanthropus is brought to Mother Base.
 Eli, the Third Child, and the child soldiers later steal Sahelanthropus and flee.
 It is revealed that the Third Child's powers enthralled him to the will of the most vengeful person nearby, meaning that Sahelanthropus' attack was instigated by Eli.

 A parasite epidemic occurs on base, forcing Snake to kill many of his men to contain it.
 To honor them, he has their cremated remains turned into diamonds to carry into battle.
 Huey is accused of causing the epidemic while attempting to mutate the parasites to sell as weapons.
 Alongside suspicion of his role in MSF's destruction and evidence that he murdered his wife Dr. Strangelove for preventing him from using their son Hal in experiments, Snake exiles him from Diamond Dogs.

 Quiet disappears in Afghanistan.
 Code Talker reveals that Quiet was infected with the English parasite to spread it within Diamond Dogs, but her allegiances shifted and she remained silent to prevent an outbreak.
 Huey's mutation of the parasites convinced Quiet that she could not guarantee the group's safety.
 Snake finds her and helps fight off Soviet forces before they hide.
 Quiet is forced to speak to summon a Diamond Dogs helicopter when Snake is bitten by a venomous snake, and flees into the desert to prevent another epidemic.

-It is revealed that Venom Snake is not Big Boss, but a medic caught in the explosion that injured the real Big Boss (Ishmael).
+It is revealed that Venom Snake is not Big Boss, but a medic injured alongside Big Boss (Ishmael) during the destruction of MSF.
 During his coma, the medic was transformed via plastic surgery and hypnotherapy to serve as a body decoy while Big Boss wages a covert war.
 Miller and Ocelot discuss Big Boss' plans to create Outer Heaven.
 Ocelot remains supportive, while Miller is disgusted at the deception and vows to assist Big Boss's son David in hopes of contributing to the downfall.
 Venom Snake would go on to set the events of the Outer Heaven uprising in motion, resulting in his death.
 Big Boss would then resurface during the Zanzibar Land disturbance.